ivvza-io/sql-analytics-case-study/README.md

-# sql-analytics-case-study

-## From Excel-Based Analysis to a Reproducible SQL Analytics Model
+# From Excel-Based Analysis to a Reproducible SQL Analytics Model

+This repository presents a case study focused on designing an analytics-ready SQL data model starting from spreadsheet-based operational data.

+---

-### Context & Problem
+## Context & Problem

-In the company, critical production data, including process parameters, operational measurements, and quality control results, was manually captured using Excel files/Google Sheets.
+In a company, critical production data, including process parameters, operational measurements, and quality control results, was manually captured using Excel files/Google Sheets.

 Each production process generated its own spreadsheets, which were later used for different types of analysis: